christyr1q/christyr1q.github.io/src/posts/markers-particle-systems-first-look.md

 ---

+{% import 'macros/imgctl.njk' as imgctl with context %}

 So that's working.
 It can also display a series of images, you just give it a list of textures and a period over which to switch them and off it goes.

 And it's smoooth.
 Why so smooth?
 Because I do the switching on the rendering thread.
 And that makes it complex.
 For me, anyway, not you.